-Table 4.6 Policies and measures according to the WM (marked with ) and WAM projections in the transport sector
+Table 4.6 Policies and measures according to the WM (marked with \) and WAM projections in the transport sector

-Name of policy or Objective and/or GHG(s) Type of Status of Brief description Start year Implementing Estim ate of miti gation im oact in kil otonnes C 0 2 equiva 2025 2030 measure/mitigation action activity affected affected instrument implementation of imple- mentation entity or entities 1995 2000 2005 2010 2015 2020 2025 2030 Promoting biogas in road transportation Low carbon fuels/electric cars CO 2 , CH 4 Fiscal Implemented Biogas in road transportation is excise duty free.
-2011 Ministry of Finance 0 0 0 0 NA 8 14 25 Promoting the use of biofuels in the transport sector Low carbon fuels C0 2 Regulatory, Fiscal Implemented The annual minimum share of biofuels, measured from the total energy content of petrol, diesel and biofuels delivered for consumption shall be 6 per cent in 2011-2014 and then be gradually raised to 20 per cent in 2020.
-This includes so- called double-counted biofuels, the actual share of biofuels is estimated to be 13.5 per cent in 2020.
+Name of policy or measure/mitigation Objective and/or activity affected GHG(s) affected Type of instrument Status of implementation Brief description Start year of imple- Implementing entity or entities Estim ate of miti gation im l pact in kilo otonnes C O 2 equiva lent action activity affected anecieu IIISUUIIIEIII пприетнентация mentation entity of entitles 1995 2000 2005 2010 2015 2020 2025 2030 Promoting biogas in road transportation Low carbon fuels/electric cars CO 2 , CH 4 Fiscal Implemented Biogas in road transportation is excise duty free.
+2011 Ministry of Finance 0 0 0 0 NA 8 14 25 Promoting the use of biofuels in the transport sector Low carbon fuels CO 2 Regulatory, Fiscal Implemented The annual minimum share of biofuels, measured from the total energy content of petrol, diesel and biofuels delivered for consumption shall be 6 per cent in 2011-2014 and then be gradually raised to 20 per cent in 2020.
+This includes so-called double-counted biofuels, the actual share of biofuels is estimated to be 13.5 per cent in 2020.
 Biofuels are also promoted through tax subsidies.
-2008 Ministry of Economic Affairs and Employment, Ministry of Finance 0 0 0 700 1,554 1,520 1,467 1,436 Improving the energy- efficiency of vehicles Efficiency improvements of vehicles CO 2 Regulatory, Fiscal, Information Implemented The target is, that specific emissions of new cars sold in Finland would be near the EU objective (95 g/km) in 2020; the rate of vehicle fleet renewal would be around 7 per cent (150,000 new cars) a year, 50 per cent of new cars sold would be able to use alternative fuels.
+2008 Ministry of Employment and the Economy, Ministry of Finance 0 0 0 700 1,554 1,520 1,467 1,436 Improving the energy- efficiency of vehicles Efficiency improvements of vehicles CO 2 Regulatory, Fiscal, Information Implemented The target is, that specific emissions of new cars sold in Finland would be near the EU objective (95 g/km) in 2020; the rate of vehicle fleet renewal would be around 7 per cent (150,000 new cars) a year, 50 per cent of new cars sold would be able to use alternative fuels.
 There are three main measures to get to these targets: 1) EU-legislation, 2) the Finnish taxation (car tax, annual vehicle tax and fuel tax) and 3) information steering.
 The target group is the buyers of a new car.
 2008 Ministry of Transport and Communications, Ministry of Finance 0 0 0 NA 232 545 837 907 Improving the energy- efficiency of transport system Modal shift to public transport or non-motorized transport, Demand management/reduction CO 2 Regulatory, Information, Planning, Economic Implemented The objective is that in 2020 100 million more journeys are made by public transport and 300 million more on foot or by bicycle than at present, which means an increase of about 20 per cent in the numbers of these journeys.
 2009 Ministry of Transport and Communications, Municipalities 0 0 0 NA NA 300 NA NA